≡ Menu

 The Thai name…

-Is Mah Thai Luncg Arn, “mah” simply being the word for “dog” in Thai.
+Is Mah Thai Luncg Arn, “mah” means “dog” in Thai?
 The dogs were first shown in the west at the Cherry Blossom Rare Breed Dog Show in DC.

-Not traditional pets in the US, the Thai Ridgeback existed as a watch and hunting dog.
+The Thai Ridgeback existed as a watch and hunting dog, not a traditional pet in the US.
 As a result, this guy is pretty active and loves to jump.
-It’s necessary to train this dog from the time he’s a puppy to make sure he’s socialized.
-If you wait until later on in a dog’s life for training, it just might not happen the way you’d like.
+Training this dog from the time he’s a puppy is necessary to ensure he’s socialized.
+If you wait until later in a dog’s life for training, it just might not happen as you’d like.
 Puppies trained from early on will react well to an even-tempered yet firm owner.

 Need to know is that this dog needs adequate exercise.
-It’s possible for him or her to live in an apartment life so long as he gets to have fun outdoors, once or preferably twice a day (and we don’t mean for a potty break – we mean proper playing).
+They can live in an apartment life so long as he gets to have fun outdoors, once or preferably twice a day (and we don’t mean for a potty break – we mean proper playing).
 The need for play is due to their high prey drive.
 Remember, these dogs are inherently used to hunting small prey to help their farmers.

 Similar Breeds